blekenbleu/blekenbleu.github.io/GitColaMacPorts.md

 #### Background
 **GitKraken** takes awhile to load
- and seems to focussed on most recent commit
+ and seems to focused on most recent commit
  instead of current changes..

 **SmartGit** is scary for poor/missing documentation,